takeit/newscoop-webhook/README.md

 # newscoop-webhook
-Simple server based on Silex which recieves data from GitHub, based on the request generates Newscoop package.
+Simple server based on Silex which recieves data from GitHub.
+Based on the request, it generates Newscoop install packages.